Apple takes the headphone jack out of the iPhone and what happens? People don’t stop buying iPhones, they start buying wireless headphones instead.

-For those who really care about sound quality, Apple’s own AirPods won’t cut it – but the Bose SoundSport Wireless might.
+For those who really care about sound quality, Apple’s AirPods (1st generation) won’t cut it – but the Bose SoundSport Wireless might.

 Build and comfort

-The Bose SoundSport Wirelesses are more traditional wireless in-ear headphones, with a neckband cable incorporating a remote housing part-way down.
-They’re not show-offs like the Apple AirPods, but they are smartly-designed.
+The Bose SoundSport Wirelesses are perhaps a more traditional pair of wireless in-ear headphones, if such a thing yet exists, with a neckband cable incorporating a remote housing part-way down rather than the earpieces being untethered – or 'truly wireless'.

 Importantly, the Bose SoundSport Wirelesses are sweat resistant and certified to IPX4, meaning they can’t be submerged but will handle sweat and splashes better than normal earphones.

 There’s no cable socket for use when the battery runs out, so they won’t quite do for transatlantic flights.

 NFC is another bonus feature.
 With an Android device that has NFC, you can just touch the phone to the earpiece to make the two connect.